JohannesValoy/Group1-project-network-2022/report/REPORT.md

 Every time the ClientRunnable finds a response, it uses the RequestHandler to process and create the proper response message.
 The RequestHandler's job is to process the message-object received from the getRequest method in ClientRunnable.
 It starts by filtering the message-object into the different kinds of available message-types and calls on the methods responsible.
 It will ultimately call the SQLCommandFactory that will create the right SQL statement and convert it to a java object through the SQLConverter.
 If any of the methods that the RequestHandler is calling throws an error, it will be logged within the respected class and the RequestHandler will use the error to create a errorMessage that the ClientRunnable sends.

 The reason for creating the ClientHandler and DBConnector pool is to allow for small optimizations.
 The responsibility of the DBConnector pool is to avoid having to make a new connector per new client, but instead have a bunch of connectors already available to allow for a smoother user experience as well as saving resources.
-This precemts the need for opening and closing connections on the databases whenever a client connects or disconnects.
+This prevents the need for opening and closing connections on the databases whenever a client connects or disconnects.
 This also creates a better environment for the connector because it avoids unnecessary RAM usage due to inactive connectors.
 This goes for the clientHandler as well.
 Instead of designating a thread per client, although it would be faster, it is not necessary.
 Since the probability of every client sending requests at the same time is very low, we could just check when we go through the list.
 This reduces the amount of thread necessary from x clients to (1+pool size) times (1 + Clients/LimitOnClientHandler) rounded down.
 This makes the the amount of threads the server needs scale much better

 ### Clients